pemsley/coot/blog/_posts/2022-08-28-Coot-Cryo-EM-Tutorial-Part-1.md

 either:

-   - Look at the model and use the Delete function to remove misfitting residue ranges
+   - Look at the model and use the Delete function to remove residues for which there is little to no density

 or (using a recent version of _Coot_)
    - use the Python scripting function `alphafold_pLDDT_colours(3)` to colour by pLDDT and remove the parts of the model that you don't want (the pLDDT replaces the B-factors in AlphaFold2 models).
 Unlike B-factors, the lower the pLDDT, the lower our confidence in the correctness of that part of the model.
 A typical value to chop is the 70% level.